johnamccull/R3D5--2.12/README.md

 # Mobile Robot

+## MAC Addresses

+Get MAC addresses of robot/controller s: upload get_mac.cpp to the particular microcontroller and read printout of its MAC address

+Define MAC addresses of robot/controller as constants robotAddr and controllerAddr, respectively, in the header file: wireless.h

-## Robot
+## Running the robot

-Upload the following files to the robot microcontroller:
+Upload the following files to the robot: robot_drive.cpp, robot_main.cpp, robot_wireless.cpp

-robot_drive.cpp

-robot_main.cpp

-robot_wireless.cpp

-## Controller
+## Running the controller

-Uploadthe following files to the controller:
+Uploadthe following files to the controller: controller_main.cpp, controller_wireless.cpp

-controller_main.cpp

-controller_wireless.cpp